bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 _Listing 5_

-Now, the output file “helloworld.txt” has the desired content as shown in _Listing 6_:
+Now, the output file “helloworld.txt " has the desired content as shown in _Listing 6_:

 $ cat helloworld.txt
 a first line of text